New York Regulations

 - If the registry identification card is lost, stolen or destroyed

-Reckless Driving or Driving Under the Influence of Cannabis Is Illegal
+Reckless Driving or Driving Under the Influence of Marijuana is Illegal